Sirtaki: Choreography

-During the filming of Zorba the Greek, Stelios Katsivelakis taught choreography to Anthony Quinn, including various Greek dances such as the Kalamatianos, Chaniotikos syrtos (syrtos of Chania), pentozali with the psalidia (scissor-like) movements, and hasapiko.
+During the filming of Zorba the Greek, Stelios Katsivelakis taught choreography to Anthony Quinn (although another dancer teacher contests this, claiming that several dancers, including himself, were involved in teaching Quinn), including various Greek dances such as the Kalamatianos, Chaniotikos syrtos (syrtos of Chania), pentozali with the psalidia (scissor-like) movements, and hasapiko.
 The zeibekiko was initially omitted, as the director felt it was not a suitable dance for a non-Greek and that the hasapiko looked better on screen.
 Quinn claimed that because he had problem doing a hopping motion due to a broken foot, he invented the dragging-sliding dance steps that he said a villager taught him, as well as coming up with its name on the fly when the film was being shot.
 Quinn could not perform the fast part of choreography planned for the final scene by the choreographer, and the choreography had to be changed on the spot.
-It is also claimed that this is the reason for having a crane shot moving away from the protagonists at the end of the film.
+It is claimed that this explains the crane shot moving away from the protagonists at the end of the film.

 The dance was named Sirtaki at the first screening of the film.

+In Stamatis Kokotas' 1966 song "Στου Όθωνα τα χρόνια" ("In the days of King Otto") there is an anachronistic reference to the king's Bavarian bodyguards dancing sirtaki.

 Performance

-Sirtaki can be danced in a line or circle formation with hands held on neighbours' shoulders.
-When performed alone, the dancer raises his arms horizontally on both sides of the body.
+Groups of dancers can perform the sirtaki in a line or circle formation with hands held on neighbours' shoulders.
+When performing alone, the sirtaki-dancer raises his arms horizontally on both sides of the body.
 Parts of the leg movements may be suggestive of crushing of grapes.

 Meter is 4/4, tempo increasing, and often the signature is changed to 2/4 in the fastest part.
 Accordingly, the dance begins with slower, smoother actions, gradually transforming into faster, vivid ones, often including hops and leaps.